SAP/gigya-swift-sdk/GigyaSwift/README.md

 ```
 ### CNAME initialization

-When using implicit initialization of the SDK, add the "cname" property to your app’s plist file.
+When using implicit initialization of the SDK, add the "GigyaCname" property to your app’s plist file.

 When using explicit initialization of the SDK, you can use the following method:
 ```swift